Story of Seasons: Marriage

 Most Story of Seasons games offer the ability to marry.
 Gift giving and interacting with the love interest may increase the love interest's affection, and if their affection is high enough marriage may be proposed.
 Often, the proposal is made with a Blue Feather.
 In some games, love interests have rivals, who will marry them if the player does not.
 One Story of Seasons game, the Japanese version of Harvest Moon DS Cute, had allowed players to marry someone of the same sex (termed the "Best Friends" system).
-The feature was removed from the North American version over concern its inclusion would have raised the game's ESRB rating.
+The feature was removed from the North American version over concerns its inclusion would have raised the game's ESRB rating.

 In the remake game Story of Seasons: Friends of Mineral Town, players are allowed to marry someone of the same sex.
 In the Western release, it is treated identically to opposite-sex couples.
 However, in the Japanese release, it is not referred to as marriage proper and instead brings back the "Best Friends" title.